dis-data-modeling-2020/slides/assignment1.md

 1. Clone your own repository into your local file system.
 2. Play around with the [git visualization tool](https://git-school.github.io/visualizing-git/) shown in the lecture.
 Create some commits, branches and tags there and watch the graph grow.
 (Hint: typing help will show you all the available commands.)
 3. Make a screenshot of your work when you’re finished.
 Save the screenshot on your machine to your working directory (where you cloned your repository into).
+Give the screenshot a reasonable filename, like `schaer-ex03.png`
 4. On the command line:
   * navigate to the directory
   * check your git status